-Two past students, Emily Anderson (2019) and Miranda Fahie (2020) achieved their Gold Award in 2021 and attended the prestigious ceremony held at the Perth Town Hall, where The Governor of WA presented them with their award.
+Alex Wildman achieved his Gold Award in 2022 and attended the prestigious ceremony held at the Perth Town Hall, where The Governor of WA presented him with the award.

 Enrolment

 Enrolment in the Primary section of the School is from Pre-Kindergarten to Year 6, with Year 7 to 12 comprising the Secondary section.